By Jasper Ribbers

 As a result, Airbnb may show your listing to fewer of its users, potentially causing your income to decrease.
 This is a particularly stressful prospect for hosts who are financially dependent on their Airbnb income.

 Hosts understandably start resenting their guests for leaving them with a less-than five-star review.
 But it’s not the guests’ fault.
 Airbnb should do a better job educating its users about the review system and how it’s different from those used in other industries.

 It’s hard work

 A lot of new Airbnb hosts don’t realize what they are getting into.
 Running a successful Airbnb is a lot of work.
 Messaging guests, check-ins, cleanings, writing reviews, dealing with issues, maintenance, keeping sufficient stock of amenities, and keeping your listing(s) updated.

 While fun and exciting at first, eventually, the hosting process becomes a routine, at which point little annoyances can turn into frustration.
 Guests who don’t read your communications, leave a mess, turn up late without giving a heads-up, lock themselves out or forget to leave the keys behind.

 It’s easy to deal with these if you’re making a killing.
 But if the results aren’t what you were hoping for, and you don’t feel naturally passionate about hospitality, it’s a different story.

-Eventually almost every host will run into a bad guest who damages your property, steals your belongings or disturbs your neighbours.
+Eventually, almost every host will run into a bad guest who damages your property, steals your belongings, or disturbs your neighbors.
 If this experience happens early in the hosting journey, it can have a devastating effect on your motivation as a host.

 The human psyche has a need for variety.
 Tony Robbins lists “uncertainty” as one of the essential human needs.
 When things get stale, gratitude and appreciation can turn into frustration and resentment for no apparent reason.
 Humans simply always want more.
 If this wasn’t the case, we would still be living in caves.